Sceptre/sceptre-sam-handler/README.md

 1. SAM CLI builds the all the various resources special SAM resources, resolving dependencies.
 These would include Lambda functions and Lambda layers.
 It copies any locally-referenced files and resolves any dependencies into a directory called `.aws-sam`.
-This is the sam behavior as running `sam build`.
+This is the same behavior as running `sam build`.
 2. SAM CLI then transforms all SAM template URIs that reference local filepaths to S3 keys (among other) transformations it applies, uploads any built artifacts to those s3 keys, and saves the transformed template.
 This is the same behavior as running `sam package`.